Spiders (company)

-Spiders is a French video game developer founded by developers who previously worked on the game Silverfall.
-They specialize in action role-playing games, owing to their previous experience.
+Spiders is a French video game developer specializing in action role-playing games, owing to their previous experience.

-In July 2019, French publisher Bigben Interactive, now known as Nacon, announced that they had acquired Spiders.
-In addition to its role as service provider to other developers, in particular by porting games to Xbox 360, the studio has specialized in a specific genre, namely role-playing games.

-Foundation of the studio
+History

 Spiders was created in 2008 by former Monte Cristo developers who had worked together the previous year on the game Silverfall.
 Wanting to stay together after the completion of this game, some developers team up to found Spiders.
 Jehanne Rousseau is the director.